hossameldinfahmi/hossameldinfahmi/README.md

 ## 🚀 My Skills

 - Proficient in HTML, CSS, and JavaScript
-- Familiar with modern web development frameworks such as React and Angular
+- Proficient with modern web development frameworks such as React and Angular
 - Experienced in open source application development
 - Knowledgeable in software engineering best practices